scolladon/sfdx-git-delta/README.md

   -N, --include-destructive=include-destructive                                     file listing paths to explicitly
                                                                                     include for any destructive actions

-  -S, --silent                                                                      no output if the command executed
-                                                                                    successfully, default to false.

   -W, --ignore-whitespace                                                           ignore git diff whitespace (space,
                                                                                     tab, eol) changes